codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

     %}

-The hybrid installation strikes the perfect balance between security, flexibility and ease of use.
+CI/CD Hybrid  installation strikes the perfect balance between security, flexibility, and ease of use.
 Codefresh still does the heavy lifting for maintaining most of the platform parts.
 The sensitive data (such as source code and internal services) never leave the premises of the customers.

-With CI/CD Hybrid installation, Codefresh can easily connect to internal [secure services]({{site.baseurl}}/docs/reference/behind-the-firewall/#using-secure-services-in-your-pipelines) that have no public presence.
+With Hybrid CI/CD installation, Codefresh can easily connect to internal [secure services]({{site.baseurl}}/docs/reference/behind-the-firewall/#using-secure-services-in-your-pipelines) that have no public presence.
 The UI part is still compliant with Soc2.

-Here are the security implications of the hybrid solution:
+Here are the security implications of CI/CD Hybrid installation:

 {: .table .table-bordered .table-hover}
 | Company Asset          | Flow/Storage of data                 | Comments                  |